Difference Between Epoxy and Resin

 Parameter of ComparisonEpoxyResin

 Drying timeOne of the most important advantages of epoxy glue is its drying time.
-It takes only about six to thirty minutes to dry, thus, is more used in cases where an instant bonding is required.The drying time of resin glue is one of its drawbacks.
+It takes only about six to thirty minutes to dry; thus, it is more used in cases where instant bonding is required.The drying time of resin glue is one of its drawbacks.
 It takes about eight to ten hours to dry.

-Strength of the bondEpoxy is best known for its bonding quality, an epoxy bond has the capability to hold up to two thousand lbs per square inch.Resin is also known for its strong bond but it has less strength as compared to the epoxy bond.
+Strength of the bondEpoxy is best known for its bonding quality; an epoxy bond has the capability to hold up to two thousand lbs per square inch.Resin is also known for its strong bond but has less strength than the epoxy bond.
 The bond of the resin glue can hold less than five hundred lbs per square inch.

 CostEpoxy adhesive is, however, costlier than resin glue.Resin is more used in various industries because of its low cost.